 8. If your Photograph is determined by Audubon in its sole discretion to be ineligible at any time during or after the Contest Entry Period, that Photograph will be removed from the judging.
 If your Photograph is found to have been ineligible after it was awarded a Prize, you agree to return the Prize or the value of such Prize to Audubon immediately following notification of ineligibility.
 If you are disqualified by Audubon in its sole discretion for a violation of any of these Official Rules at any time during or after the Contest Entry Period, all of your Submissions will be disqualified from the Contest and, in the event that any of your Submissions were awarded a prize, you agree to return the Prize or the value of such Prize to Audubon immediately following notification of disqualification.

-You may obtain the name/city of residence of the winners by mailing a self-addressed stamped envelope to: 2017 Audubon Photography Awards – Winner’s List, P.O.
+Winners will be announced on or about July 5, 2019.
+You may obtain the name and city of residence of the winners by mailing a self-addressed stamped envelope to: 2019 Audubon Photography Awards – Winner’s List, P.O.
 Box 25466, Rochester, NY 14625.
-Requests received after July 1, 2017 will not be honored.
+Requests received after August 2, 2019 will not be honored.